CryptoManiac/open-ethereum-pool-pps/docs/PotExamples.md

-# PoT share reward for various a and X values.
+# HVPPS share reward for various a and X values.

-## PoT description
+## HVPPS description
-PoT (Pay on Target) is a configurable variant of PPS system which allows you to customize miner's variance.
-By playing a and X factors you can literally turn it into plain PPS, solo mining or something moderate between PPS and solo mining.
+HVPPS (High-Variance Pay Per Share) aka PoT (Pay on Target) is a configurable superset of PPS system which allows you to customize miner's variance.
+By playing with ```a``` and ```X``` variables you can literally turn it into plain PPS, solo mining or something moderate between PPS and solo mining.

 ## Examples